ms-jpq/coq_nvim/docs/KEYBIND.md

 ie. typo correction, some LSP requests, multi-line Tabnine edits, etc

-`coq` does not records it's edits in `.` history, becasue it's not feasible to translate any arbitrary edit into a sequence of `.` keystrokes without substantial edgecases.
+`coq` does not records it's edits in `.` history, because it's not feasible to translate any arbitrary edit into a sequence of `.` keystrokes without substantial edgecases.

 ie. `coq` cannot realistically reproduce Vim's "unique" interpertion of unicode grapheme clusters bug for bug.